help and advice

-We completely understand how difficult it can be when a person passes away and especially when you do not know what to do next.
-If you have any questions you can call our team at any stage, however below is also a helpful checklist to guide you through
+We completely understand how difficult it can be when a person passes away, especially when you do not know what to do next.
+If you have any questions you can call our team at any stage.
+Below is also a helpful checklist to guide you.

 Step by Step Guide

 1.Make sure a doctor has certified a cause of death

 When a person dies, you will need to obtain a medical certificate cause of death.
 If the person died at home you should call their doctor, who will visit to determine a cause of death and issue you with the medical cause of death certificate.
 If they died in a hospital or a care home, then the medical staff here will take care of this for you.

 If you have decided on a cremation funeral, then it is best to let the doctor who is completing the medical certificate know as additional forms need to be completed for a cremation to take place.